Nielsen equivalence in a class of random groups: Words representing .

 In particular $w$ can be transformed into $v_i$ by applying finitely many $\alpha$-small cancellation moves relative to cyclic conjugates of the relators $U_i^{\pm 1}$ and by free cancellation. \end{lem}

-\begin{proof} This lemma can also be proven using the small cancellation properties of (**), however we argue using the presentation (*).
+\begin{proof} This lemma can also be proven using the small cancellation properties of (**); however we argue using the presentation (*).

 The above discussion implies that the word $b_i^{-1}w$ can be transformed into the trivial word by replacing subwords that are almost whole relators by the complementary word of the relator.
-If $w\neq v_i$ then this process must involve small cancellation moves relative to the relators $b_i^{-1}v_i(\underline{a})$ that introduce letters of type $b_j^{\pm 1}$ and possible remove the initial letter $b_i^{-1}$.
-Such moves cannot remove the $b_j^{\pm 1}$ that were introduced as otherwise the original word $w$ would have been non-reduced contradiction the hypothesis.
-We perform these moves as long as possible, in the end we must have a long word in the $b_i$ with at most one $a_i$ in between that allows for a small cancellation move with respect to some relation $a_i^{-1}u_i(\underline{b})$ but then before the original moves almost all of a cyclic conjugate of $U_i$ must have occurred as a subword. \end{proof}
+If $w\neq v_i$ then this process can initially only involve small cancellation moves relative to the relators $b_i^{-1}v_i(\underline{a})$ as $w$ is a word in the $a_i$ and therefore $b_i^{-1}w$ does not contain long subwords of the relators $a_i^{-1}u_i(\underline{b})$.

+These initial moves introduce letters of type $b_j^{\pm 1}$ and possible remove the initial letter $b_i^{-1}$.
+Subsequent move of that type cannot remove the $b_j^{\pm 1}$ that were introduced as otherwise the original word $w$ would have been non-reduced contradicting the hypothesis.

+We perform these moves as long as possible, in the end we must have a long word in the $b_i$ with at most one $a_i$ in between that allows for a small cancellation move with respect to some relation $a_i^{-1}u_i(\underline{b})$ but then before the original moves almost all of a cyclic conjugate of $U_i$ must have occurred as a subword, indeed the origianl subword can be obtainded by resubstituing the $v_i(\underline{a})$ for the $b_i$, which gives almost all of some $U_i$ by definition of the $U_i$. \end{proof}

 We also need to establish several basic algebraic properties of groups $G$ given by generic presentation (*).
 The proof of the following theorem follows the argument of Arzhantseva and Ol'shanskii~\cite{AO,A} (see also \cite{KS}).